Optimizing Regular Expressions via Rewrite-Guided Synthesis: Related Work (2 pages)

 Some authors have suggested updating existing backtracking algorithms with a \textit{state cache} \cite{Davis2}, which \textit{fully} memoizes traversal of the NFA, achieving polynomial runtime at the expense of significant memory usage.
 Since developers may seek more power than core regular expressions provide, other work seeks to extend the expressibility of Thompson-like approaches to support additional features like backreferences \cite{DBLP:conf/infocom/NamjoshiN10}.

 \textit{Synthesis from examples} \cite{DBLP:conf/pldi/Chen0YDD20,Pan} is related to our work.
-This requires training data in the form of input-output examples, and an expression is automatically constructed to fit these examples.
+This requires input-output examples, and an expression is automatically constructed to fit these examples.
 The work does not directly address ReDoS, but could potentially be leveraged for that purpose.